Custom Dictionaries Translation Services Word Databases

 Notes: This Good Word is the rather odd noun related to both sate "to glut" and its synonym satiate.
 The pronunciation of satiety is also a bit odd, so keep a sharp ear out for it.

 Word History: The source of today's Good Word is satiété, the French version of Latin satietas "sufficient" from satis "sufficient".
-We find this Latin word in the phrase ad satis "to sufficiency" which was reanalyzed as the single word asetz in the French spoken in England under Norman rule (1066-1164).
-This word went on to become asset.
-In French the same word went on to become assez "enough".
+We find this word in satisfaction, the original meaning of which was "make sufficient".
+We also find this word in the Vulgar (Street) Latin phrase ad satis "to sufficiency", which was reanalyzed as the single word asetz in the French spoken in England under Norman rule (1066-1164).
+This word went on to become asset; in French the same word turned out to be assez "enough".
 (We will never reach satiety of Good Word suggestions like this one from Nell Bludworth—a real asset for our series.)

 Dr. Goodword, alphaDictionary.com